okankk/DFT/README.md

 -2.000000, -0.000000
 -2.000000, -2.000000
 ```
 Left hand side of the comma is Real part and right hand side of the comma is Imaginary part.
+Results and it's derivations given above can be found via the report in repo.